 A detailed schedule allows you to visualize the many different tasks of a job and how those tasks, as well as the necessary workers, can most efficiently be sequenced.
 If your crews are on multiple jobs, for instance, schedules help you structure their task lists so they focus more often on one job at a time and spend less time moving from site to site.

-A scheduling tool also helps you avoid logistical conflicts like having the HVAC and drywall crews show up on the same day.
+A construction scheduling tool also helps you avoid logistical conflicts like having the HVAC and drywall crews show up on the same day.
 Subcontractors can be given a more specific time window so they can plant heir resources.
 As an added bonus, your ability to forecast when you will need them often means you are able to choose the better, more in-demand subs.

 Delivery of materials can also be more easily coordinated with a schedule.
 The goal is to have the materials on site when needed but not so early that they get in the way or risk damage and theft.